facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/controls/profilepicture-ui-control/index.md

 	![image](images/image17.png)

 1. You can customize the profile picture by changing its display size.
-To change the size, set the value of the control�s **Width** and **Height** properties to _60_.
+To change the size, set the value of the control's **Width** and **Height** properties to _60_.
 The control ensures that the image it retrieves is large enough to preserve its quality.

 	![image](images/image18.png)